xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started-android-sdk/index.md

        ::paymentHappened //get notifications for payments )
    ```
-   - The `app index` and `public address` are used by the Kin foundation to track blockchain transactions your app makes, and also authorize fee-less transaxtions for your app.
+   - The `app index` and `public address` are used by the Kin foundation to track blockchain transactions your app makes, and also authorize fee-less transactions for your app.

-Contratualtions!
+Congratulations!
 You now have a Kin enabled app running!

 ## Making calls to the Kin blockchain